dev-tunnel/dev-tunnel.github.io/README.md

 # Run the server

-There are two ways to run a server hosting thisi demo:
+There are two ways to run a server hosting this demo:

 ## 1. Run a Python CGI server